-1. Upgrade the software to Release 4.0.1.0 following the upgrade steps in Applying Upgrades and Patches to Avaya Virtual Services Platform 9000 (NN46250-400).
+- 2. Upgrade the software to Release 4.0.1.0 or higher following the upgrade steps in Applying Upgrades and Patches to Avaya Virtual Services Platform 9000, NN46250-400. - 3.
+Use the show command to confirm that the system upgrade is complete: